akyriako/typesense-operator/README.md

 4. A `StatefulSet` is then created.
 The quorum configuration stored in the `ConfigMap` is mounted as a volume in each `Pod` under `/usr/share/typesense/nodelist`.
 No `Pod` restart is necessary when the `ConfigMap` changes, as raft automatically detects and applies the updates.
+5. Optionally, an **nginx:alpine** workload is provisioned as `Deployment` and published via an `Ingress`, in order to exposed safely the Typesense REST/API endpoint outside the Kubernetes cluster **only** to selected referrers.
+The configuration of the nginx workload is stored in a `ConfigMap`.
+6. Optionally, one or more instances of **DocSearch** are deployed as distinct `CronJobs` (one per scraping target URL), which based on user-defined schedules, periodically scrape the target sites and store the results in Typesense.

 ![image](https://github.com/user-attachments/assets/2afb802c-11f7-4be4-b44f-5dab9d489971)